bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/bitcoin-core-26-0-and-f2pool-s-ofac-compliant-mining-policy.md

 Yeah, hang on, you got to emphasize.
 So when they say this has not enough fee, the fee is too low.
 What they even mean is the fee is too low for the mempool.

-Speaker 1: 00:34:11

-They're

-Speaker 0: 00:34:11

-not even going to include it in the mempool.
+They're not even going to include it in the mempool.
 Yes.
 So yes, it would not fit in the block.
 Now that's fine because it usually goes into the mempool and then you can use the child pays for bear tricks that I explained.